 Holt, John.
 Theravada Traditions: Buddhist Ritual Cultures in Contemporary Southeast Asia and Sri Lanka.
 Honolulu: University of Hawaii Press, 2017.

 A comparative study of commonly practiced Buddhist rituals in South and Southeast Asia and how such rituals reflect political, social, and economic situations.

 Lester, Robert C. Theravada Buddhism in Southeast Asia.
 Ann Arbor: University of Michigan Press, 1973.

 Although more than thirty years old, several chapters of this book offer importantly nuanced views on Buddhist practice and social life.
 Chapters 5, 6, and 7 may be fruitfully read as a complement to other texts mentioned in this section.

-Robinson, Richard H., and Willard L. Johnson, assisted by Sandra A. Wawrytko and Thanissaro Bhikkhu.
+Robinson, Richard H., Willard L. Johnson, Sandra A. Wawrytko, and Thanissaro Bhikkhu.
 The Buddhist Religion: A Historical Introduction.
 Belmont, CA: Wadsworth, 1996.